CP1401/Practicals/prac_02/README.md

 .
 Use at least one more appropriate constant in your solutions for this practical!

+### Always Fix Your Formatting
+Look at your code (not comments).
+Do you see any grey underlines in PyCharm?
+If you do, move your mouse over them (don't click, just hover) and read the popup message.
+You might see a PEP8 warning - probably a missing line break or space.
+Press the shortcut key **Ctrl+Alt+L** (Windows) or **Cmd+Opt+L** (Mac) or choose `Code > Reformat Code` from the menu and watch all of your formatting problems get fixed!
+Smile :)
+Get used to what issues it corrects so you can type better code next time.
+Always do this for all of your code.

 ### Commenting Out Code

 Now that you want to move on to the next exercise, you _could_ start a new file, but instead please just keep using the